microsoft/FabricRTA-in-a-Day/readme.md

-# Fabric Real Time Analytics in a Day
+# Fabric Real-Time Analytics in a Day

-Welcome to a One Day, Hands on workshop on Microsoft Fabric Real Time Analytics.
+Welcome to a One Day, Hands-on workshop on Microsoft Fabric Real-Time Analytics.
 Microsoft is delighted to present this challenge based, discover by doing experience divided into 2 labs of 4 Hours each, a total of 8 hours.

 ## After the workshop, you'll better understand how to